Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Algorithms and standard forms

 of any length $l \geq 1$, where for any $1 \leq j \leq l$ the numbers $a_j$, $b_j$ are non-negative integers not both zero, $(S_{j,1},\dots,S_{j,a_j})$ is a (possibly empty) sequence of $a_j$ non-negative integers and $T_j$ is a positive integer.
 The relation $\sim$ is just cyclic equivalence. \end{enumerate} \end{dfn}

 \begin{remark} It is easy to decide whether two good mutation parameters are equivalent or not, because this involves only checking for cyclic equivalence. \end{remark}

-Algorithm~\ref{alg:goodmut} in fact computes a map $\Sigma : \cQ \to \cS$ from the set $\cQ$ of all quivers of types III or IV (with spikes) to the set $\cS$ of good mutation parameters.
+Algorithm~\ref{alg:goodmut} in fact computes a map $\Sigma : \cQ \to \cS$ from the set $\cQ$ of all quivers of Types III or IV (with spikes) to the set $\cS$ of good mutation parameters.
 On the other hand, the standard forms stated in Theorem~\ref{t:stdgood} can be seen as a map $Q : \cS \to \cQ$.
 We also have two natural equivalence relations on these sets: the equivalence relation $\sim$ defined on $\cS$ via cyclic equivalence, and the good mutation equivalence on $\cQ$, which we also denote by $\sim$.
-The correctness of the algorithm is guaranteed by the following proposition whose proof is long but straightforward building on arguments similar to those presented in Section~\ref{sec:stdder}, and is therefore left to the interested reader. \begin{prop} Let $q, q' \in \cQ$ and $\sigma, \sigma' \in \cS$. \begin{enumerate} {\alph{enumi}} \item If $q \sim q'$, then $\Sigma(q) \sim \Sigma(q')$.
+The correctness of the algorithm is guaranteed by the following proposition whose proof is long and tedious, building on arguments similar to those presented in Section~\ref{sec:stdder}; the complete proof can be found in the first author's thesis \cite[Prop.
+4.2.47]{Bastian-thesis}.